-CrowdStrike Falcon performed exceptionally well, providing complete detection and protection coverage against all direct ransomware attacks.
+CrowdStrike Falcon performed exceptionally well, providing complete detection and protection against all direct ransomware attacks.
 It also provided thorough insight into the full network breaches that concluded with ransomware deployments.
-Only one misclassified legitimate application prevented it from achieving a perfect score.

-CrowdStrike Falcon's 99% Total Accuracy Rating is an excellent result in an extremely challenging test.
+There were no false positive results.
+An excellent result in an extremely challenging test.